-Boris D Lushniak MD, MPHChair and Professor, Department of Preventive Medicine and Biostatistics, Professor of Dermatology, F. Edward Hebèrt School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, MD
+Boris D. Lushniak MD, MPHChair and Professor, Department of Preventive Medicine and Biostatistics, Professor of Dermatology, F. Edward Hebèrt School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Maryland

 Rear Admiral retired (RADM Ret) Boris D. Lushniak, MD, MPH, is currently Professor and Chair of the Department of Preventive Medicine and Biostatistics and Professor of Dermatology, F. Edward Hébert School of Medicine at the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.
 The mission of “America’s Medical School” is to educate, train and prepare uniformed services health professionals to support the Military Health System, the National Security and National Defense Strategies of the United States and the readiness of our Armed Forces.
 He assumed this position in November 2015 and leads a faculty team that is responsible for medical student education, graduate programs from Masters to Doctorate level, two medical residency programs (Preventive and Occupational Medicine), and the Divisions of Global Health, Occupational and Environmental Health Sciences, Social and Behavioral Sciences, Epidemiology and Biostatistics, Health Services Administration, Tropical Public Health, and the Infectious Disease Clinical Research Program.